apioo/fusio/README.md

 # Apps

-The following apps are working with the Fusio API.
-Beside the backend app which is shipped with Fusio we have a [marketplace](https://www.fusio-project.org/marketplace) which contains a variety of apps for specific use cases.
-Every app can be directly installed from the backend app under System / Marketplace.

 ## Backend

 ![Backend](https://github.com/apioo/fusio/blob/master/doc/_static/backend.png)

 The backend app is the app where the administrator can configure the system.
 The app is located at `/fusio/`.

+## Marketplace

+Fusio has a [marketplace](https://www.fusio-project.org/marketplace) which contains a variety of apps for specific use cases.
+Every app can be directly installed from the backend app under System / Marketplace.

 # Installation